 ANTH-UA 1 Formerly Human Society and Culture.
-Ganti, Grant, Rademacher, Stout, Zhang.
+Ganti, Grant, Zhang.
 4 points.

 ANTH-UA 2 Includes laboratory.
-Antón, Bailey, Disotell, Harrison, Higham, Williams.
+Antón, Bailey, Harrison, Higham, Williams.
 4 points.

 The study of human evolution is a multidisciplinary endeavor involving a synthesis of concepts, techniques, and research findings from a variety of different scientific fields, including evolutionary biology, paleontology, primatology, comparative anatomy, genetics, molecular biology, geology, and archaeology.
 Provides a detailed survey of the evidence used to reconstruct the evolutionary history of our own species.

 ANTH-UA 3 Includes laboratory.
-Crabtree, Iovita, White.
+Crabtree, Iovita, Pargeter.
 4 points.

 Introduces contemporary archaeology, its theories and practices, and early societies and cultures.
 Examines current methodological and theoretical viewpoints of archaeological scholarship within the discipline of anthropology.
 Focuses on key transformations in cultural evolution, such as the origins of modern humans, the emergence of food production, and the development of complex societies, urbanism, and early states.
 Explores gender roles, landscapes and settlements, technologies, art, cognitive systems, urbanism, and state formation.